rawliving-germany/rawgento_db/README.md

 ## Usage

+All of RawgentoDBs functionality is exposed to be used Module-style.

 Note that **RawgentoDB does not make any effort to sanitize your input**, which means that crazy and dangerous things can be made with it.

 `RawgentoDB` defines the following methods: